Well, you know,

 some people think this business of observing Indigenous/Native American

-Iconography in stone walls is a delusion or like “seeing perceived patterns
+Iconography in assumed "Yankee stone walls" is a delusion, like “seeing perceived patterns

 where none exists,” similar to seeing shapes in the clouds or the grain of wood.